Vietnam.vn - Nền tảng quảng bá Việt Nam

 Maxwell sent his thanks to head coach Roland as well as his teammates in U.17 Vietnam, and expressed his desire to participate in the 2025 U.17 Asian qualifiers: "I want to thank coach Cristiano Roland, he has conveyed a lot of ideas about playing football and tactics.
 I really like his ball control philosophy.
 I also want to thank the Vietnamese players.
 They are all good people, I want to learn from them all."

 "In the upcoming qualifying round, the team wants to win and aims to demonstrate a controlled playing style.
-I think U.17 Vietnam can do well when officially entering the tournament.
+I think U.17 Vietnam can do well when they officially enter the tournament.
 As for me, I hope to be selected by the head coach to participate in the qualifying round," Maxwell expressed.

 According to the plan, U.17 Vietnam will practice in Hanoi until September 29, then go to Japan for training and competition from September 30 to October 9.
 On October 10, coach Roland and his team will return home to complete the final preparations before participating in the 2025 U.17 Asian qualifiers.